In recent years, data stewards have become established as a new professional role at many universities.

 Pilot with faculties

-We are currently carrying out a pilot project together with the Faculty of Architecture and Planning, opens an external URL in a new window as well as the Faculty of Mathematics and Geoinformation.
+At TU Wien, we take a collaborative approach to research data management.
+Rather than relying on individual roles, we work with data steward teams.
+We are currently carrying out a pilot project together with the Faculty of Architecture and Planning as well as the Faculty of Mathematics and Geoinformation.
 Each faculty contributes experts for different types of data, thereby covering a wide range of workflows, processing pipelines, services, and tools.

 The aim is to clearly define the roles and tasks of data stewards, to distinguish between subject-specific and faculty-wide data stewards, and to clarify how they can collaborate most effectively with the Center for Research Data Management.